 Assuming that you’re already basking in the sun around the Riviera Maya, you’ll have easy access to Akumal Beach.

-Akumal sits right off Highway 307, the Yucatan’s most popular road that runs near the coastline.
-There’s no need to fight your friends for an ocean view seat, though—opportunities for sea sightings are second to none.
+Akumal sits right off Highway 307, the Yucatan’s most popular road that runs along the coastline.
+There’s no need to fight your friends for an oceanview seat, though—you’ll see nothing but trees and pavement the entire trip.

 You can arrive in Akumal by bus or taxi from several places in the Yucatan.

 The information below will give you an estimate of driving times from popular tourist spots.

 |Cancun||105 kilometers||1 hour, 40 minutes|